Alphabetical Plant Listing

 Regional Gardening, Best Shrubs, New England Gardening

 Steep banks and slopes are particularly challenging for most gardeners.
-Often difficult to access, poor and sandy, they are prone to erosion, soil drying and tend to be overrun with weeds.
+Often difficult to access, poor and sandy, they are prone to erosion, and soil drying and tend to be overrun with weeds.

-Stabilizing the soil and preventing soil erosion is very important and planting the right plants for a sloping site is critical.
+Stabilizing the soil and preventing soil erosion is very important, and planting the right plants for a sloping site is critical.

 As you will note, some are top performers and have received prestigious awards.